 Review of Mushara Lodge

-The last place we stayed at in Etosha was the luxurious Mushara Lodge at the Eastern Side of the park.
-Mushara is located just outside the park gates (8 km from the Von Lindequist Gate) and they offer Etosha safari tours for their guests (or you can go and explore the park on your own, of course).
+The last place we stayed at in Etosha was the luxurious Mushara Lodge, located at the Eastern Side of the park.
+Mushara is located just outside the park gates (8 km from the Von Lindequist Gate) and they offer multiple Etosha safari tours for their guests throughout the day.
+Of course, you can also just go and explore the park on your own.

-We didn’t go to the Mushara camp so I cannot comment on it, but the lodge was just beautiful.
-We had a family house with a cozy living room, two bedrooms and two bathrooms, and it felt like home away from home.
-It’s not cheap, though, but it’s totally worth it – everything about this place is a 5 star experience.
+We didn’t see to their budget-friendlier accommodation Mushara Bush Camp so I cannot comment on it, but the lodge was just beautiful.
+We had a family house with a cozy living room, two bedrooms and two bathrooms, and it felt like a home away from home.
+It’s not cheap, though, but it’s totally worth it – everything about this place is a 5-star experience.

-If you are looking for a more comfortable, luxury place to stay in Etosha, I can definitely recommend Mushara Lodge, but there are also many other comparable accommodation options near Etosha – see below.
+If you are looking for a more comfortable, luxury place to stay in Etosha and a place that’s run by a family and not state employees, I can definitely recommend Mushara Lodge.
+But there are also many other comparable accommodation options near Etosha – see below.

-Here are some highly-rated and recommended luxury lodges near Etosha National Park:
+Here are some highly-rated and most-recommended luxury lodges close to Okaukuejo: